Discovering environments with XRM: Experiments

-\Cref{fig:wb} explores some of the behaviors of \method{} on the Waterbirds dataset.
-In particular, the left panel justifies the use of ``percentage of label flipped at convergence'' as a phase-1 model selection criterion for \method{}, as it correlates strongly with downstream phase-2 worst-group-accuracy.
-The two middle panels showcase the clear separation of the minority group ``landbirds/water'' by \method{}, as no landbirds in land are in the cross-mistake area.
-The right panel shows that label flipping happens almost exclusively for minority groups, and converges alongside \method{} training.
+\paragraph{Label flipping dynamics on Waterbirds} \Cref{fig:wb} explores some of the behaviors of \method{} on the Waterbirds dataset.
+In particular, the top-left panel justifies the use of ``percentage of label-flips at convergence'' as a model selection criterion for \method{}, as it correlates strongly with downstream worst-group-accuracy.
+The two bottom panels showcase the clear separation of the minority group ``landbirds/water'' by \method{}, as no landbirds in land are in the cross-mistake area.
+The top-right panel shows that label flipping happens almost exclusively for minority groups, and converges alongside \method{} training.
 This provides \method{} with a degree of stability, removing the need for intricate early-stopping criteria.

-\Cref{fig:cifar} applies \method{} to the CIFAR-10 dataset~\citep{cifar}.
-While CIFAR-10 does not contain environment annotations, the discovered environments by \method{} for the ``plane'' and ``deer'' classes reveal one interesting spurious correlations, namely background color.
+\paragraph{Revealing spurious correlations in CIFAR-10 with XRM} \Cref{fig:cifar} applies \method{} to the CIFAR-10 dataset~\citep{cifar}.
+While CIFAR-10 does not contain environment annotations, the discovered environments by \method{} for the ``plane'' and ``deer'' classes reveal one interesting spurious correlation, namely the background color.

 As a final remark, we ablated the need for (i) holding-out data, and (ii) performing label flipping, finding that both components are essential to the performance of \method{}.